midtown-ai/glossary/glossary/a.md

  See also [A], ...

+# Atari Learning Environment

+ The Atari Learning Environment (ALE) is an open-source software platform developed for research in reinforcement learning (RL).
+It is built upon the popular Atari 2600 video game console, which provides a diverse set of game environments for RL agents to interact with.
+ALE allows researchers to develop and evaluate RL algorithms by providing a standardized interface and a collection of Atari 2600 games as benchmark tasks.

+ The ALE provides a set of APIs (Application Programming Interfaces) that enable RL agents to interact with the Atari games.
+Agents can observe the game screen, receive reward signals based on their actions, and make decisions on how to act in the game environment.
+ALE also provides a scoring system that allows for performance comparison across different algorithms and agents.

+ The primary objective of ALE is to facilitate the development and evaluation of RL algorithms by providing a common framework and standardized benchmark tasks.
+It has been widely used in the research community to test and compare various RL algorithms and techniques.

+ More at:
+  * integration with the [Arcade Learning Environment]
+  * integration with OpenAI Gym - [https://www.gymlibrary.dev/environments/atari/index.html](https://www.gymlibrary.dev/environments/atari/index.html)

+ See also [A], ...

 # Atlas Robot

  Atlas is a bipedal humanoid [robot] primarily developed by the American robotics company [Boston Dynamics] with funding and oversight from the [U.S. Defense Advanced Research Projects Agency (DARPA)][DARPA].
 The robot was initially designed for a variety of search and rescue tasks, and was unveiled to the public on July 11, 2013.